 49. Buff-Bellied Hummingbird

-The Buff-bellied Hummingbird is a species of hummingbird belonging to the Trochilini tribe and found in Central America and parts of the United States.
+The Buff-bellied Hummingbird is a species of hummingbird that belongs to the Trochilini tribe and is found in Central America and parts of the United States.

-The buff-bellied hummingbird’s plumage is mainly grey with greenish reflections on its back while it sports a distinctive buff colored belly which gives this species its name.
+The buff-bellied hummingbird’s plumage is mainly grey with greenish reflections on its back, while it sports a distinctive buff-coloured belly which gives this species its name.

-Its diet consists mostly of nectar as well as small insects; they often feed upon flowers near rivers or other bodies of water where their preferred food sources are plentiful.
+Its diet consists mostly of nectar and small insects; they often feed upon flowers near rivers or other bodies of water where their preferred food sources are plentiful.

 Kingdom | Animalia |